Jackie Kennedy once said, "The only routine with me is no routine at all."

 With or without structured schedules, most people have natural rhythms to their time.
 While raising children, the benefits of routine can be crucial to their well-being.
-Healthy routines and balanced structure help children build self-discipline, cooperation, responsibility and can help eliminate child anxiety.
+Healthy routines and balanced structure help children build self-discipline, cooperation, responsibility, and can help eliminate child anxiety.

-The world is big and unknown to youngsters.
+The world is big and unknown for youngsters.
 When kids have predictable rhythms, it gives them a sense of security and independence.
 Boundaries and habits form naturally based on the existence or non-existence of structure.
 Even simple measures, such as bedtime or morning expectations, can help build helpful habits.
 Brushing teeth and hair, chores, and time management are all natural benefits of basic routines.
-These small, basic routines establish behavior patterns, and aid in household expectations.
+These small, basic routines establish behavior patterns and aid in household expectations.
 In addition, broader routines in specific traditions, such as Saturday family movie nights or Sunday church, help to strengthen relationships by bringing the comfort of dependability to a child's life.

-The difference between organized and disorganized environments for kids can, according to some experts, be significant.
+The difference between organized and disorganized environments for kids, according to some experts, can be significant.
 "The everyday steps that we teach our children at a young age can serve as building blocks for the rest of their lives," explains Ari Novick, Ph.D. in an article on examiner.com.
 In contrast, Novick says, "children who come from houses that are disorganized don't learn the habits they need to succeed in life.
 If there is no set time to do homework, it might get overlooked; if there is no place to put the laundry, it might end up not getting washed," etc.

 Flexibility is important as well.
 Over structuring can also lead to anxiety, distracted attention abilities and lack of creativity.
-There is a crucial difference between balanced routine and crowded scheduling.
-Most experts agree that American children today are extremely over scheduled.
+There is a crucial difference between a balanced routine and crowded scheduling.
+Most experts agree that American children today are extremely overscheduled.
 There are countless books and studies which explain the damage of the hurried child.
 According to CBS news, in 2014, another new study reconfirmed the belief that too many structured activities could be harmful.
-"The more time kids had in less structured activities, the more self-directed they were and, also, the reverse was true: The more time they spent in structured activities, the less able they were to use executive function," study author Yuko Munakata, a professor of psychology and neuroscience at the University of Colorado, Boulder, stated in the article.
+"The more time kids had in less structured activities, the more self-directed they were and, also, the reverse was true: The more time they spent in structured activities, the less able they were to use executive functions," study author Yuko Munakata, a professor of psychology and neuroscience at the University of Colorado, Boulder, stated in the article.

 If you need to establish some healthy routines for your kids, start small and keep it simple.
 Bedtime routines are often a battle to maintain, but once they are established, they pay off.
 When kids know what to expect, it takes the struggle out of the equation.
 Pick 3-4 things that happen within the hour before sleep.
-For example: teeth brush, wash-up, pajama, and book time.
+For example, teeth brush, wash-up, pajama, and book time.
 Then be consistent.
 Every night.
 If your kids are not accustomed to consistent routines, it may take a week or two before they adjust.
 Families can also consider picking one day each week to consistently practice a fun tradition, outing, or church service.
 These types of expectant events build trust and security within a family.